Due to limited parking space at

 retaining walls, and plant cover on the 1:2 slope gradient helps to prevent

 soil erosion.
-Not only is it a cost-efficient method of construction, this open
+Not only is it a cost-efficient method of construction, but this

-wall design facilitates natural ventilation, creating a sustainable, low energy
+open wall design also facilitates natural ventilation, creating a sustainable,

-parking facility.
-The new parking building is connected to Prince Mahidol
+low energy parking facility.
+The new parking building is connected to Prince

 The landscaped walkway serving